DrunkenCommie/LibreOffice-old-extension-icons/README.md

 With the help of Mike Kaganski (at [ask.libreoffice.org](https://ask.libreoffice.org/t/new-installation-of-libreoffice-installed-horrible-file-extension-icons/91710)) I was able to get hold of the old icons and created this little help webpage for you.

 To get your old icons back, download and unzip the icons-libreoffice-7.4-style.zip file, and tell your Operating System to use these instead.
+Just for the kicks, I've also uploaded the new (7.5) style icons - so you can easily revert if you need to.

-If you're using Windows 11 (like I am), there seems to be no easy way to tell the system to use these old icons.
-What worked for me was the [“FileTypesMan”](https://www.nirsoft.net/utils/file_types_manager.html) application (free, from NirSoft).
-When you start the program, you need to find the file extension of interest (.xls, .doc, etc.), double click on it, and choose "Default Icon" - and point it to the icon of choice.
+If you're using Windows 11 (like I am), unfortunately there seems to be no easy way to tell the system to use these old icons.
+What worked for me was the [“FileTypesMan”](https://www.nirsoft.net/utils/file_types_manager.html) application (free, from NirSoft, verfied it with VirusTotal but please do your own due dilligence as well).
+When you start the program, you need to find the file extension of interest (.xls, .doc, etc.), double click on it, and choose "Default Icon" - and point it to the icon of choice. _Voila_.

-If you want all the icons from the patch and manage them yourself, it's [here](https://gerrit.libreoffice.org/c/core/+/143885).
+If you want all the icons from the patch and manage them yourself, they're [here](https://gerrit.libreoffice.org/c/core/+/143885).

 Boomers, unite.